Masson takes the velodrome by storm

 Finally, in the time trial, Masson cycled 333m against the clock in a time of 24.0 seconds, to win ahead of Nikolopoulos (25.0 seconds) and Austria’s Adolf Schmal (26.6 seconds).

-Only one man has enjoyed great success in the track cycling at a single Games – the USA’s Marcus Hurley who won four golds in 1904 – and Masson’s record has only been equalled twice, by his compatriot Robert Charpentier in 1936 and Great Britain’s Chris Hoy in 2008.
+Only one man has enjoyed great success in the track cycling at a single Games – the USA’s Marcus Hurley who won four golds in 1904 – and Masson’s record has only been equalled three times, by his compatriot Robert Charpentier in 1936, Great Britain’s Chris Hoy in 2008 and Jason Kenny in 2016.
 After the Athens Olympics, the Frenchman turned professional, adopting the name Paul Nossam (Masson spelled backwards), however, he never managed to recapture the dazzling heights of his Olympic performances, with his best subsequent result being a bronze medal at the 1897 World Professional Sprint Championships in Glasgow.